-As was expected, Argentina's Senate on Wednesday voted against the decriminalistion of elective abortion.
+As was expected, Argentina's Senate voted against the decriminalistion of elective abortion.

 Today, women in Argentina have the same rights they have always had.
 The green handkerchiefs seized the streets but the blue ones won over the Senate.

 The bill arrived to the Senate following its passage through the Lower House, the outcome of previous negotiations between government offices and an attempt on the part of the Executive branch to exercise its power.